-You can hire your friends or family members who have experience in starting a similar business.
-This way, they will save you money and provide you with invaluable advice on running the business.
+You can hire friends or family members with experience in starting a similar business.
+This way, they will save you money and give you invaluable advice on running the business.

 Last but not least is technology.
 Technology will play a significant role in determining the success or failure of your business.